adityabadhiye/quantum-mev-protocol-netsquid/README.md

 # Simulating Multipartite Entanglement Verification Protocol using NetSquid

 The goal of this project is to simulate the Multipartite Entanglement Verification protocol in a quantum network with N participating nodes.
-The choice of the verifier may be random or fixed.
+The choice of the verifier is fixed.

 ## Approach